 When you think about sports, it’s often thought of as fun, entertaining, and something that brings people together.
 However, athletes tend to be under a lot of pressure to perform in addition to stress from school, family, and everyday life.
 All of this can significantly impact their mental health and well-being.
 It’s easy to see athletes as strong, persevering, and “superhuman” when performing at elite levels.
 But playing sports does not make athletes immune to mental health challenges.
-Instead, athletes may be more susceptible to depression, anxiety, and other mental health issues.
+Instead, athletes may be more susceptible to depression, anxiety, and other mental health issues — many of which can be treated through virtual counseling and other means.
 Now more than ever, it’s important to address mental health in athletes.

 - The Truth About Mental Health in Athletes